Books and Journals

 Online Support

 We are here to help you even when you are away from campus.
-We can offer support via telephone, email or Facebook Messenger.
+We can offer support via telephone or email.
 Please see our contact details below:

-You can also send us messages and queries on Facebook and we will answer as soon as possible during office hours
+You can also send us messages and queries on Instagram and Twitter and we will answer as soon as possible during our office hours:

 Library Opening Hours